Key Takeaways

 Practical Techniques to Build ACT Timing

-• Try the 10-in-10 drill: Solve 10 questions of mixed difficulty in 10 minutes.
+- Try the 10-in-10 drill: Solve 10 questions of mixed difficulty in 11 minutes (matches Enhanced ACT pacing).
 If any take over 90 seconds, note them and create flashcards to review later.

 Reading demands precise skimming and answer targeting; these methods keep each passage under nine minutes while maintaining accuracy.